shivamujawame/AIW-Infra-Migration/Labfiles/gettingstartedpage-updated-v2.md

    ![](./Images/GS9.png)

-5. If you see the pop-up **You have free Azure Advisor recommendations!**, close the window to continue the lab.
+5. If you see the pop-up **You have free Entra ADvisor recommendations!**, close the window to continue the lab.

 6. If a **Welcome to Microsoft Azure** popup window appears, click **Cancel** to skip the tour.